z4kn4fein/stashbox/docs/docs/getting-started/glossary.md

 It's the [main scope](/docs/guides/scopes) created inside every container instance.
 It stores and handles the lifetime of all singletons.
 It's the base of each subsequent scope created by the container with the `.BeginScope()` method.

 :::caution
 [Scoped services](/docs/guides/lifetimes#scoped-lifetime) requested from the container (and not from a [scope](/docs/guides/scopes)) are managed by the root scope.
 This can lead to issues because their lifetime will effectively switch to singleton.
-Always be sure that you are not resolving scoped services directly from the container, only from a [scope](/docs/guides/scopes).
+Always be sure that you don't resolve scoped services directly from the container, only from a [scope](/docs/guides/scopes).
 This case is monitored by the [lifetime](/docs/diagnostics/validation#lifetime-validation) validation rule when it's [enabled](/docs/configuration/container-configuration#lifetime-validation).
 :::

 ## Named resolution